hxwang/Seminar/GMU-2015-Fall/arwa-cloud-resource.md

 - consumers make request of a group of virtual mahines
 - dynamic find the allocation of virutla machines to maxmize the cloud provider revenue
 - solution: do not colocate
+  - users pays more if the cmmunication is better
+- heuristic solutions
+  - algorithm 1: allocate as close as possible
+  - alg 2: take into account of de-allocate of some virtual machines
+  - alg 3: build a maximum spanning tree